ostrya/PresencePublisher/README.md

 The app uses the built-in Android alarm manager, so notifications are sent even if the phone is in stand-by.

+## TLS with self-signed certificates

+The app uses the default Android CA trust store for checking the server certificate validity.
+You can simply add your certificate via:

+* Android 4.0 - 7.1:
+  * `Settings` → `Security` → `Install from SD card`
+* Android 8.0+:
+  * `Settings` → `Security & location` → `Encryption & credentials` → `Install from SD card`

 ## Permissions

 * ACCESS_COARSE_LOCATION: on Android 9+, necessary to retrieve SSID of connected WiFi (you do not need to grant